Knowledge base

 - Manage your FTP accounts/users

-- Manage and publish files on your web hosting via FTP Manager
+- Manage and publish files on your hosting via FTP Manager

 - Manage your MySQL databases